Robert F. Edwards

 My dreams of modern history were also fulfilled on this journey.
 This included seeing Odessa and Auschwitz, making me realize how mortal I am and how I must always face the virtuous side of my thoughts.

-This landmass of a globe is vast, the cultures are infinite, the learning is immeasurable, both of the past and the present.
+This landmass of the globe is vast, the cultures are infinite, and the learning is immeasurable, of both the past and the present.
 I am truly blessed to have been able to take this journey.

 I would like to say that without my beloved wife, Marietta, this journey would still be trapped in my mind.
 I hope that all who read this will enjoy and appreciate the people who made it possible.